 Even if you have booked a dog friendly cottage like Helsbury Park in Cornwall, which supplies basic dog items, always take the essentials for the car journey – food, water, bowls and poop bags.
 While you are looking forward to taking a dog friendly holiday, your four-legged friend may be a more reluctant traveller.
 If your dog is not a relaxed passenger, introduce smaller journeys at first, increasing the time spent in the car over time before embarking on a long trek.
 The vet can provide medicines to minimise sickness for dogs that suffer from motion sickness, but most dogs will adapt well to long periods spent in the car.
 Don’t forget, never leave a dog alone in a car on a warm day, this can lead to overheating and breathing problems.

 Before embarking on your dog friendly self-catering break, encourage your dog to go to the toilet and avoid feeding just before leaving.
-A sensible tip is to take him for a good walk, this will help relax the pair of you and make him more likely to settle quickly.
+A sensible tip is to take them for a good walk, this will help relax dogs and owners alike and everyone is more likely to settle quickly.

 Holidaymakers opting for public transport will find travel arrangements might be trickier.
 Rail franchise holders all have their own policies and while local buses will generally transport accompanied pets, long-distance coach operators appear to be less helpful.
 Check with individual companies before booking your dog’s holiday.

 Airlines are surprisingly more obliging.
-The Pet Travel Scheme has made international travel a viable option for owners looking to take their pets abroad.
+The Pet Travel Scheme has changed recently for owners looking to take their pets abroad.
 The local vet practice should be able to provide owners with more information and ensure that their dog is fit to travel.

-While exotic far away destinations with their furry friend might appeal to some, most dog owners opt for something closer to home.
-It’s never been easier to find dog friendly cottages and other dog friendly self-catering options.
-This market is well served with hundreds of properties that welcome pets, so that the families can spend their holidays together and wave goodbye to the misery of boarding kennels.
+It’s never been easier to find dog friendly cottages and other dog friendly self-catering options in the UK.
+This market is well served with hundreds of properties that welcome pets, so that the families can spend their holidays together and wave goodbye to the separation anxiety and expense of boarding kennels.

 Driving with Dogs…